Scholarships

 Application Information and Application Form

-Applications and college or university transcripts must received no later than deadline to be considered.
-NOTE: Transcripts are to be mailed to Whitney Qualls, Anastasia Mosquito Control District, 120 EOC Drive, St. Augustine, Florida 32092.
+Online applications and college or university transcripts must be received no later than October 1st, 2023 to be considered.
+Transcripts are to be mailed to Dr. Whitney Qualls, 120 EOC Drive, St. Augustine, FL 32092.
 Make sure to plan extra time for the transcripts to be received by the deadline since they have to be mailed from the University.

-You must complete the application, IN ITS ENTIRETY, once you begin the process.
+You must complete this application, IN ITS ENTIRETY, once you begin the process.
 YOU CANNOT save your entered data and return at a later time to complete the submission.

 You will need the following information to complete this submission; please have this information readily available: